-The ADA Title 31 U.S.C.
-1341, prohibits Federal employees from obligating funds in excess of an appropriation, or before funds are available, or from accepting voluntary services.
+The Anti-Deficiency Act (ADA) Title 31 U.S.C. §1341, prohibits Federal employees from obligating funds in excess of an appropriation or before funds are available, or from accepting voluntary services.
 As required by the ADA, DLA GF notifies all appropriate authorities of any potential ADA violations.
-At this time, there are no known or potential ADA violations.
+At this time, there are no known or potential ADA violations for DLA GF.